Clemapfel/jluna/docs/manual.md

 lambda called with 1234
 ```

 Note how, even though we called the Julia function `println`, the task **did not segfault**.
-Using jlunas thread pool is the only way to call C++-side functions that access the Julia state concurrently.
+Using jlunas thread pool is the only way to call C++-side functions that also access the Julia state concurrently like this.

-The result of `ThreadPool::create` is a `jluna::Task<T>`, where T is the return type of the C++ function scheduled or `void`.
-The user is responsible for keeping this task in scope.
+The result of `ThreadPool::create` is a `jluna::Task<T>`, where `T` is the return type of the C++ function, or `void`.
+The user is responsible for keeping the task in memory.
 If the variable the task is bound to goes out of scope, the task simply ends:

 ```cpp
 /// in main.cpp